nickmura/rwc-exercises-lessons/lesson_04-sigzk-rnd/index.md

 > What's the difference between interactive and non-interactive proofs?

 ## exercise-19
-> What is the merit of the Schnorr signature?
+> What is the merit of the Fiat-shamir heuristic?